 Points-based timeshares allows you the freedom to stay at a wide range of luxury suites, without being fixed to a certain season or the same resort.
 There are many factors that influence the ability to use points at a resort.
 Some of those include:

 - Size of the room

 - The specific nights requested. (weekends and holidays usually require more points)

 There are points programs available that offer vacationers the choice of high-demand seasons.
 Most point-based timeshares allow you to save or borrow your points over a two year period, where you can use this sum of points to acquire larger accommodations or time at a more popular resort.
 Some programs allow you to book a shorter stay for a reduced amount of points, thereby providing multiple mini-vacations throughout the course of the year.

-Similar to a timeshare ownership, points are sold in either annual or biennial usage.
+Similar to timeshare ownership, points are sold in either annual or biennial usage.
 Annual usage allows the owner to get the same number of points renewed every year.
 Biennial usage renews an owner's points allotment every other year.
 One concern with a points program is the long-term value of one's points.
 If the developer is able to increase the number of points required to reserve units at participating resorts, the value of these points may erode.
-This would force an owner to purchase more points in order to continue vacationing.
-This is rarely the case, however, as points are typically provided by larger brands in the hospitality industry that can be used at a wide range of resorts in the developer's system.
+This would force an owner to purchase more points in order to continue vacationing, which would lead them to feel ripped off.
+This is rarely the case, however, as points are typically provided by larger brands in the hospitality industry that can be used at a wide range of timeshare resorts in the developer's system.

 Points and Exchange Companies

 Many timeshare developers allow owners to use their points within timeshare exchange companies, and some exchange companies have created their own points system.
 Some key providers of points-based timeshare programs are:

 - RCI Points